sadkowa/currency-wallet/README.md

 In this project, I used:

 - LocalStorage - to save information about purchases and color theme
-- API - to get latest and historical currency rates and list of currencies
+- API - to get latest and historical currency rates
 - Redux - to manage state (separate storage for API and localStorage)
 - Styled-components and Theme Provider for styling
 - Pagination - when list of purchases is greater than 4, the next page in table is created.